javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 - Methods `setInterval(func, delay, ...args)` and `setTimeout(func, delay, ...args)` allow to run the `func` regularly/once after `delay` milliseconds.
 - To cancel the execution, we should call `clearInterval/clearTimeout` with the value returned by `setInterval/setTimeout`.
-- Nested `setTimeout` calls is a more flexible alternative to `setInterval`.
-Also they can guarantee the minimal time *between* the executions.
+- Nested `setTimeout` calls is a more flexible alternative to `setInterval`, allowing to set the time *between* executions more precisely.
 - Zero delay scheduling with `setTimeout(func, 0)` (the same as `setTimeout(func)`) is used to schedule the call "as soon as possible, but after the current code is complete".
 - The browser limits the minimal delay for five or more nested call of `setTimeout` or for `setInterval` (after 5th call) to 4ms.
 That's for historical reasons.